infor-design/enterprise/src/components/colorpicker/readme.md

 ## Accessibility

-- Currently implemented similar to aria combobox.
+- Currently implemented similarly to aria combobox.
 This approach needs more testing.

 ## Keyboard Shortcuts